 -Return the juice to the pot and let boil until you have 4 cups of liquid.

--In a bowl, Mix 1 package of low-sugar pectin with 4 cups of sugar.
+-In a bowl, Mix 1 and a 1/2 packages (about 4 1/2 tablespoons) of low-sugar pectin with 4 cups of sugar.
 Dump the sugar mixture into the pot and let it come back to a rolling boil.
 Boil hard for 1 minute.